unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 The plugin extends WordPress built-in password protection feature and allows you to set multiple passwords per Page and Post.
 What's more, you can protect the content with just a single click.
 Once protected, a random password will be automatically generated for you.

 = Password Protect WordPress Pages & Posts by User Roles = There is an option allowing you to password protect your WordPress Pages & Posts by user roles.
-In other words, you can set different passwords for different user roles, i.e. one for subscribers, one for editors.
+In other words, you can set different passwords for different user roles, i.e. one for subscribers, one for editors, e.g. one for subscribers and one for editors.

 = Prevent Password Abuse with reCAPTCHA =
-Stop password abuse and spam by bots and automated software with Google reCAPTCHA v3.
+Stop password abuse and spam by bots and automated software with Google reCAPTCHA v2 or v3.
 Real users will be able to access protected content with ease as usual.

 = Unlock Password Protected Content without Page Refresh = [Use Ajax to display protected content](https://passwordprotectwp.com/docs/unlock-password-protected-content-without-page-refresh/) without having to reload the entire page.
 It will help improve user experience and avoid server caching after users enter their password.